kinde-oss/kinde-ruby-sdk/README.md

 The gem contains all the related oauth2 authorization, so you need only to integrate it properly.
 The gem contains 3 pre-built OAuth flows: **client credentials**, **authorization code** and **authorization code with PKCE code verifier**.

+You can also view the [Ruby starter kit here](https://github.com/kinde-starter-kits/ruby-starter-kit).

 ## Register for Kinde

 If you haven’t already got a Kinde account, register for free [here](http://app.kinde.com/register) (no credit card required).